EmilyFotopoulou/epidemological-visualisations/README.md

 ### 1. Who - The patients
    * Clinical case distribution across ages

+### 2. What - The clinical manifestations
    * Clinical case distribution and clinical outcome

-### 2. What - The clinical manifestations
+### 3. When - Time of the event
    * Temporal singal of clinical cases: Time series

-### 3. When - Time of the event
+### 4. Where - Geographical location
    * Spatial distribution of clinical cases

-### 4. Where - Geographical location
-   * Food sampling sources

 ### 5. Why & How - Transmision paths
-  * Something
+  * Identifying transmission food vehicles (Food sampling sources)

 # Associated Publications
 The script presented here has been used in the methodology underlying the results of these two publications: